theoremreach/slate/source/index.md

 # Introduction

-Welcome to the Theorem Reach API documentation!
-Our API enables you to create and modify research projects on our platform, start/stop the flow of sample, and reconcile completes.
+Welcome to the TheoremReach API documentation!
+Our API enables you to create and modify research projects on our platform, calculate feasibility, start/stop the flow of sample, and reconcile completes.

 # Getting Started

-Before you can begin consuming our API, you will need to contact support@theoremreach.com for an API token.
+Before you can begin creating survey sample requests using our API, you will need to contact admin@theoremreach.com for an API token.
 This token will be used for authentication purposes described in the section below.

 The first API token that we send you will only grant you access to our staging server, http://api-staging.theoremreach.com.
 Please use this as your base URL until you are ready to go live.

-When you are read to go live, please contact us for a live api token.
+When you are ready to go live, please contact us for a live api token.
+Update your routes to point to https://api.theoremreach.com.
+Please note the use of SSL/HTTPS for production.

-Also use this end point instead https://api.theoremreach.com

 # Authentication